yottaawesome/cpp-text-dedup/README.md

 ## Introduction

 This is the C++ version of my [C# TextDedup utility](https://github.com/yottaawesome/TextDedup).
 It is intended to be cross-platform and take advantage of newer C++ features like `std::filesystem`.

-## Why a second utility?

-The portable release build of the C# .NET Core 2.1 version of TextDedup is a 60+MB monstrosity spread across a large number of files.
+The primary motivation behind this second C++ utility is the portable release build of the C# .NET Core 2.1 version of TextDedup is a 60+MB monstrosity spread across a large number of files.
 Software bloat is bad; I like to think I'm doing my part to fight it. :-)

+## Status
+__In development.__

 ## Switches
 Invoke from the command prompt.